TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 3.Click “Generate Link” to copy the link and send it to other TickTick users.

 If someone clicks the link, TickTick will send a notification asking you whether you would like to add him or her to the list.
-If you agree, the shared list will be copied to your friends’ TickTick account automatically.
+If you agree, the list will be shared with your friend automatically.

 <br />